matchyOrg/matchy/README.md

 With our app, the hosts no longer have to print any cards, use a clock to time the dates or spend countless hours after the events determining the matches and contacting the participants.

-*In short:* Matchy digitalizes the old school speed dating paperwork and lets you focus on what matters most: making fun experiences and lasting relationships.
+We are digitalizing the old school speed dating paperwork so you can focus on what matters most: making fun experiences and lasting relationships.

 <details>
   <summary> Let's do the math! 💭 </summary>